ThiagoSBarreto/NecroCloud/README.md

 # NecroCloud
 Folder and File System Monitor Cloud Service

-# Its just beggiding, soon you will have a complete, opensource and freeware ( like many others ) but hey, this one is mine! :)
+# Its just starting

+Soon you'll have a Complete and OpenSource Cloud File System.

+I know, there are too many other arround, but hey, this one is mine! :)